Marszht/git-demo/README.md

 i am the right commit

-i am the worng commit
+i am the right commit

 i am the right commit